-THE 2020 CENSUS REDISTRICTING DATA & RELATED MATERIALS RELEASE include the first sub-state population counts and demographic characteristics from the census - information that states and localities use to redraw electoral district boundaries - play an illuminating role in the advancement of our democracy.
+Since releasing apportionment data from the 2020 Census in April, the U.S. Census Bureau has been hard at work on the next set of 2020 data - detailed counts used by states and localities for redistricting.
+These data, which include the first sub-state population counts and demographic characteristics from the census - information that states and localities use to redraw electoral district boundaries - play an illuminating role in the advancement of our democracy.
 While the process of congressional line-drawing is a state-based function, the Census Bureau provides data to the states derived from the decennial census that states can use in their individual redistricting processes.